 Ian’s monologue for the play, ‘Joy’s Prayer’, was broadcast on Radio Four as part of the Woman’s Hour serialisation of ‘White Open Spaces.’

 For Radio Four, Ian has presented documentaries about talking trees, scary buses, ghost trains, the self-service nation and the history of barbed wire.
 He has presented three series for Radio Four: ‘A Load of Rubbish’, ‘The Completists’ and ‘North and South.’
 For Radio Three, Ian presented the Sunday Feature, ‘Walking with Attitude’.
-For Radio Four’s ‘Open Country’, Ian has presented programmes on living off grid, the dark side of the Lune, new ways to look at home, and the arrival of politics on the Isle of Gigha.
+For Radio Four’s ‘Open Country’, Ian has presented programmes on living off grid, the dark side of the Lune, new ways to look at home, the arrival of politics on the Isle of Gigha, how to take an alpaca for a walk, where the UK’s spaceport should be located, and the disappearance of the Sussex iron Industry.

 He presented a film for ITV Border about the engineer Thomas Telford in 2007, which was nominated for a Royal Television Society Award, and presented a four part series for ITV Border, ‘Fun For Some’, which was broadcast in April/May 2008.

-Ian has made numerous appearances as a guest speaker, compere, quizmaster and lounge singer at various festivals, including Hay Literature Festival, Glastonbury, Ways With Words at Dartington, Words by the Water at Keswick, Green Man Festival, Stoke Newington Literary Festival, tEXt in Exeter, Ilkley Literature Festival, Hebden Bridge Arts Festival, Lancaster Litfest, Secret Garden Party, Wilderness, Eden, The Green Gathering, and Abergavenny Food Festival.
+Ian has made numerous appearances as a guest speaker, compere, quizmaster and lounge singer at various festivals, including Port Eliot, End of the Road, Chalke Valley History Festival, Hay Literature Festival, Glastonbury, Ways With Words at Dartington, Words by the Water at Keswick, Green Man Festival, Stoke Newington Literary Festival, tEXt in Exeter, Ilkley Literature Festival, Hebden Bridge Arts Festival, Lancaster Litfest, Secret Garden Party, Wilderness, Eden, The Green Gathering, and Abergavenny Food Festival.

 Ian was one half of Your Dad from 1997 until the death of the other half of Your Dad in 2015.